anyLogistix

 That's it, we have defined a hard constraint.
 It is a hard constraint because we did not change the default value of the Up Penalty, which is 0.
 The product flow between the factory and the DC will not exceed the specified Max Throughput amount.

 If you choose to change the default value in the Up Penalty cell, the specified Max Throughput will become a soft constraint.
-It might be exceeded now, and as a result, penalty will be paid per each product item (or per cubic meter).
+It might be exceeded now, and as a result, penalty will be paid per each product unit (measured in the units that are defined in the Product Unit column).

 How can we improve this article?